bryanhan77/cs50-final-project/README.md

 ---

-We talk about most of the design of html in style.md.
-We mention here, though, that test.html is the base template from which all other html templates are derived.
-It should technically be called template.html, but when we were testing it out, we just called it test.html. test.html is adapted from an html template from W3schools, referenced in the test.html file.
-All html pages import bootstrap, W3schools, and styles.css for various formatting packages.
+We talk about the design of html in DESIGN.md.